Bunnies/BunniesAsAService/README.md

-# BunniesAsAService
+# Bunnies As A Service
-A provider of bunnies, as a REST service.
+A provider of bunnies, through a REST service.